Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     tenant-id:           # The Tenant ID for your Azure Key Vault (needed if you are not using managed identity).
     client-id:           # The Client ID that has been setup with access to your Azure Key Vault (needed if you are not using managed identity).
     client-secret:       # The Client Secret that will be used for accessing your Azure Key Vault (needed if you are not using managed identity).
-    # managed-identity:  # The user-assigned managed identity object-id to use.
 server:
   port: 8443
   ssl: